 What is a task?
 Which tasks are supported?

 A task is a process that runs in the background and carries out your instructions to copy content from one or more sources to one or more destinations.
-Currently, the “backup” and “synchronize” tasks are supported.
-Support for more types of tasks will be added on an ongoing basis (e.g. to move or delete content automatically based on rules you specify).
+Currently, Knit supports “backup” and “synchronize” tasks.

-How are Blob's tasks different from other backup or synchronize products?
+How are Knit's tasks different from other backup or synchronize products?

-- Backup all content types, not just files: emails, social media posts, contacts and appointments are important too, so Blob lets you back them up as well.
+- Backup all content types, not just files: emails, text messages, contacts and appointments can be important too, so Knit lets you back them up as well.

 - Automatically backup your phones, cameras, tablets and music players: you can set up a task to automatically back up portable devices when you plug them into the computer.
 The backup destination can be anything – local drives or cloud storage accounts.

-- Backup content in its original or standard format: Blob saves content in its original format or in a standard format that Windows and 3rd party apps can also read (see “Are backups done in proprietary file formats?
-Will I need Blob to view or restore backed up content?”).
+- Backup content in its original or standard format: Knit saves content in its original format or in a standard format that Windows and 3rd party apps can also read (see “Are backups done in proprietary file formats?
+Will I need Knit to view or restore backed up content?”).